 ID RiC-R046

 Name has or had work inverse relation: has or had work relation with

 relation with

 Domain/Range Agent Agent

 Cardinality M to M

-Definition Connects two agents that have or had some type of work relation in the course of their activities.
+Definition Connects two agents that have or had some type of work relation in the course of

+their activities .

 This relation is symmetric.

 Scope Notes

-Examples Presidente da República Federativa do Brasil has or had work relation with o

-ministro de Estado da Justiça e Segurança Pública.
+Examples Presidente da República Federativa do Brasil [position] has or had work relation with ministro de Estado da Justiça e Segurança Pública [position]. [pt]

-Ministro de Estado da Justiça e Segurança Pública has or had work relation with o
+Ministro de Estado da Justiça e Segurança Pública [position] has or had work

-Presidente da República Federativa do Brasil.
+relation with Presidente da República Federativa do Brasil [position]. [pt]

 Relation types Agent to agent relations

 Broader relations RiC-R044 is agent associated with agent

 Narrower relations None

 ID RiC-R047

-Name has family association with inverse relation: has family association with
+Name has family association inverse relation: has family association with

+with

 Domain/Range Person Person

 Cardinality M to M

-Definition Connects two persons that have some type of family link, i.e., belong to the same family.
+Definition Connects two persons who have some type of family link, i.e., belong to the same

+family.

 This relation is symmetric.

-Scope Notes Use RiC-055 has or had member for connecting a family and a person.
+Scope Notes Use RiC-R055 has or had member for connecting a family and a person.

-Examples Fernando VI (Rey de España) ( person) has family association with Isabel II (Reina de España ( person ).
+Examples Fernando VI (Rey de España) [person] has family association with Isabel II (Reina de

+España) [person]). [es]

 Relation types Agent to agent relations

 Broader relations RiC-R044 is agent associated with agent

 Narrower relations RiC-R017 has descendant

+RiC-R017i has ancestor

 RiC-R048 has sibling

-RiC-R049 has or had spous e